tezos/tezos-mirror/docs/whitedoc/michelson.rst

 ::

-    :: option key_hash : 'S   ->   operation : 'S
+    :: option baker_hash : 'S   ->   operation : 'S

 Using this instruction is the only way to modify the delegation of a smart contract.
-If the parameter is `None` then the delegation of the current contract is withdrawn; if it is `Some kh` where `kh` is the key hash of a registered delegate that is not the current delegate of the contract, then this operation sets the delegate of the contract to this registered delegate.
-The operation fails if `kh` is the current delegate of the contract or if `kh` is not a registered delegate.
+If the parameter is `None` then the delegation of the current contract is withdrawn; if it is `Some baker` where `baker` is the baker hash of a registered delegate that is not the current delegate of the contract, then this operation sets the delegate of the contract to this registered delegate.
+The operation fails if `baker` is the current delegate of the contract or if `baker` is not a registered baker.

 -  ``BALANCE``: Push the current amount of mutez held by the executing contract, including any mutez added by the calling transaction.